Ylj2022/shopping-list-practice/readme.md

 #Shopping List Practice

-Shopping List Practice after the course of JavaScript from TraversyMedia.
+Shopping List Practice by JavaScript after the course of JavaScript from TraversyMedia.